ViniciusGG/technical_test/README.md

 ## API Documentation

 ### Requirments
--   At least php 8.0 on your machine
+-   php 8.2 on your machine
 -   Composer